creoapp/documentation/docs/drafts/Window.md

   - Window1
 ```

-If your want to open a `Window` named _Window2_ in the current context of your App (in this case, push the _Window2_ at the top of the stack of the _NavigationBar1_, with a back button to return to _Window1_), you can use the following code:
+If you want to open a `Window` named _Window2_ in the current context of your App (in this case, push the _Window2_ at the top of the stack of the _NavigationBar1_, with a back button to return to _Window1_), you can use the following code:
 ```
 // for example from within the `Action` event of a `Button` Window2.open()
 ```

-The same result could be achieved with the this code:
+The same result could be achieved with this code:
 ```
 Window2.openIn(NavigationBar1)
 ```